zanyvium/USYD-STAT5003-Labs/README.md

 # STAT5003_Labs
-Weekly lab-assignments for STAT5003: Computational Statistical Methods at The University of Sydney.
+R Lab work for 'STAT5003: Computational Statistical Methods' at The University of Sydney.